 The 185th Air Refueling Wing of the Iowa Air National Guard is located in America's heartland at Sioux Gateway Airport/Colonel Bud Day Field in Sioux City, Iowa.
 The Unit was established in December 1946.
 The Army Air Force's 386th Fighter Squadron, flying P-47 Thunderbolts was activated in 1943 and then deactivated in 1945 at the end of World War II.
 The unit was subsequently re-designated the 174th Fighter Squadron and allocated to the Iowa National Guard on May 24th, 1946.

 The unit was assigned to Sioux City, Iowa at an air base that had been used for B-17 and B-24 bomber training base during World War II.
 Among its most famous luminary was actor Jimmy Stewart.
 He completed his pilot training and went on to fly 20 combat missions during the final years of the war.
 Louis Zamperini also attended his initial aircrew training at the Sioux City Army Airbase.
 Zamperini was an Olympic athlete turned WWII bombardier who survived 47 days adrift after his B-24 Liberator crashed in the Pacific, only to become a Japanese POW.
 Zamperini's story was made famous in the book and movie entitled "Unbroken" by Laura Hillenbrand.

-Sioux City native and former 174th pilot, Lt.
-Col. Kelly F. Cook was shot down near Dong Hoa, North Vietnam on November 10, 1967 and classified as mission in action.
-A Veteran of World War II Cook originally piloted the B-24 Liberator in the European Theater after training in Sioux City.
-After the war, Cook returned to Iowa and was a pilot with the fledgling 174th Fighter Squadron where he was among the unit's first jet fighter pilots in the early 1950’s.
+Former 174th pilot, Lt.
+Col. Kelly F. Cook was shot down near Dong Hoa North Vietnam on November 10, 1967 and classified as mission in action until 1976.
+A veteran of World War II, Cook originally piloted the B-24 Liberator in the European theater.
+Cook attended pilot training at the Sioux City, Iowa Army Air Corps training base.
+After the war, Cook returned to Sioux City where he was a pilot with the fledgling 174th Fighter Squadron and was among the unit's first jet fighter pilots in the early 1950’s.
 In 1951 Cook and the rest of 174th pilots were part of a massive call up for federal service because of the Korean War.
 After the unit was released from federal service Cook chose to stay on active duty with the Air Force.
 Cook completed his undergraduate degree at Notre Dame and earned a master's degree in English at the University of North Carolina at Chapel Hill.